Free School Meals

 End of KS2

-Gap in the percentage of pupils achieving level 4+ (Non FSM - FSM)
+Gap in the percentage of pupils achieving ARE+ (Non FSM - FSM)

 Recent research has shown us to be undertaking many aspects of best practice in all year groups in terms of what we are able to achieve with our Pupil Premium funding.